chromaui/chromatic-docs/turbosnap.md

 #### Static Storybook builds

 If you're manually building Storybook, adjust your `build-storybook` script to include the `--webpack-stats-json` option.
+(If Chromatic builds your Storybook for you, this is not necessary, it will take care of it for you).

 For example:

 ```json
 {